OpenQDev/OpenQ-Contracts/README.md

 ## Local Development Setup

-You need Node v12.18, Go 1.14 and an empty postgres database named `chainlink-local` with the default `postgres:postgres` user and port 5432 (or adjust chainlink/.env.sample).
+You need Node v12.18, Go 1.14 and an empty postgres database named `chainlink-local` with the default `postgres:postgres` user and port 5432 (or adjust chainlink/.env.sample) as well as a GitHub [OAuth app](https://github.com/settings/applications/new) and a [personal access token](https://github.com/settings/tokens/new).

 Install the repository and its dependencies.